 How to Create Shareable Images for Your Posts

 Like most things, there is a hard way and an easy way to add your branding identity to post images.

 Sure, implementing these practices is not rocket science.
 Images can be edited, either by a contractor or yourself.
 Articles can be shared before being officially published, and reviewed with an iPhone.

 Ready for an image editing session?
-Take your featured image, fire up your preferred software or service and create dedicated sizes:
+Take your featured image, fire up your preferred software or service (like this free image resizer) and create dedicated sizes:

 - Facebook and LinkedIn expect a 1200×630 image.
 A smaller image might be of lesser quality on high resolution screens.
 A bigger image might not be processed at all.
 An image that does not have the expected 19.1:10 ratio might be cropped or generate a completely different layout once shared.
 Keep in mind that Facebook relies on Open Graph, which is the Swiss Army knife of social metadata.
 Most services are looking for them and apply their own constraints.
 It is important to stick to Facebook expectations, which are the de facto standard.

 - Twitter does not enforce a strict resolution, but a 2:1 ratio with minimum and maximum sizes.
 1500×750 is great, although you might want a smaller image.

 - Pinterest is more complicated.
 It needs 600×600 square images.
 Or tall, 600×900 images.
 Actually, anything that falls between 1:1 and 2:3 is okay.
 Oh, and very tall, 600×1260 images are also supported.
 These formats were updated in 2018, so previous assumptions might now be outdated.